Manchester City have finished top of the north section of the U18 Premier League but how impressive have their statistics been?

 Ian Carlo Poveda rounds off City’s top five with eight strikes of his own.

 It’s two names not on the top scorers list that sit proudly at the head of the assists rankings.

 Following in behind are Foden with six and Hardy with five.

-The 20 goals scored against City is one fewer than south champions Chelsea but as many as eight less than nearest northern challengers Manchester United.
+The 22 goals scored against City is one more than south champions Chelsea but as many as nine less than nearest northern challengers Manchester United.